First home buyers

 Loan payments can be made weekly, fortnightly, or monthly (depending on the bank) but from our experience it’s best to pay your mortgage as often as you’re paid.
 Paying more frequently can result in slightly lower interest costs but this varies between banks.
 Our staff can advise more on this.

-Interest only terms are available to customers in most instances, provided they have an equity position of 20-30% of their current property value.
-The interest only terms can vary depending on the lender to a maximum term of 10 years.
+Interest only terms are available to customers in most instances, provided they have an equity position of 20-30% of their current property value, although some banks won’t allow interest only payments on lending secured by the family home.
+The interest only terms can vary depending on the lender to a maximum term of 5 years.

 Fixed rate mortgages give you certainty; you’ll know what your repayment amount is for a fixed term of between 6 months and up to 10 years with some lenders.
 Even if interest rates go up or down you pay the same, so you could miss out on savings, or avoid paying increases.
 If you repay a fixed rate early (like if you sell the house) you may end up having to pay early repayment fees.